ryan57bh/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-#Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Ph.D. candidate in the Department of Economics at the University of Illinois at Chicago.

+---
+My fields of interest include Economics of Education, Labor Economics, Public Economics, and Applied Microeconomics.
+I also have experience in incorporating machine learning and deep learning techniques into economic research.